4-Life: A Trust-Native Internet Lab — explore Web4 through simulations

 Spam wins because accounts are free.
 Reputations are trapped in silos.
 Bad actors get unlimited fresh starts.
 AI deception outpaces verification.

-Web4 is a proposed framework where trust is built into the internet itself, not bolted on after the fact — that's what "trust-native" means.
+Web4 is a proposed framework where trust is built into the internet itself, not bolted on after the fact.
+Despite the name, this isn't “Web3 + 1” — no blockchain, no tokens, no speculation.
+A different trust model, not a successor.
 Identity costs something, every action costs energy, and consequences follow you forever.

 Start here: 2-minute TL;DR →